 3. Site Security

-Website security is the 10th highest ranking factor in search engines.
-Moving from HTTP to HTTPS indicates your site has an SSL certificate which allows secure connections between a web server and a browser.
+Website security is the 10th highest-ranking factor in search engines.
+Moving from HTTP to HTTPS indicates your site has an SSL certificate that allows secure connections between a web server and a browser.

 As an e-commerce site, you’re asking consumers to provide you with important personal and financial information in order to buy products.

-As you can see in the infographic above, 84% of your potential customers may abandon a sale if they have to complete their payment transaction over an insecure connection.
-Also be aware that Google will now mark any sites that do not have an SSL certificate as ‘Not Secure.’
+As you can see in the infographic above, 84% of your potential customers may abandon a sale if they have to complete their payment transactions over an insecure connection.
+Also, be aware that Google will now mark any sites that do not have an SSL certificate as ‘Not Secure.’